US Diploma Delivered in Vietnam

 High School Nutrition and Personal Fitness

-High School Nutrition and Personal Fitness - Students learn practical ways to control their health through nutrition, exercise, and stress management.
+Nutrition and Personal Fitness helps students to recognize the impacts that nutritional choices and personal fitness play within their lives.
+Students learn practical ways to control their health through nutrition, exercise, and stress management.
+Students discover that physical fitness will help them to feel good.

 Business and Technology